lrgresearch/oldwebsite/index.md

 #### November 2021

+* A new article **"[Investigation of Structural and Optical Properties of ZnO Thin Films Grown on Different Substrates by Mist-CVD Enhanced with Ozone Gas Produced by Corona Discharge Plasma](https://doi.org/10.1155/2021/1130829)** which is a result of our D.E.H.A Project, is published in  Advances in Condensed Matter Physics.
 * New version (v21.11.0) of *gpaw-tools* is released.
 It can be downloaded from *gpaw-tools* [repository](https://github.com/lrgresearch/gpaw-tools).
 You can find what's new at [release notes](https://www.lrgresearch.org/gpaw-tools/releasenotes/#version-21110) page.

 #### October 2021